 Connecteam — Best for growing small businesses that need GPS tracking and payroll-ready hours

-I also liked that you can set overtime rules, break policies, and custom pay rates once, and the system applies them automatically.
+I liked that you can set overtime rules, break policies, and custom pay rates once, and the system applies them automatically.
 That means fewer manual adjustments and cleaner payroll every pay period.

 For small businesses with field teams or multiple job sites, Connecteam offers a built-in real-time GPS tracker.
 Each clock-in includes a location stamp, giving managers confidence that employees are where they should be.